Kevin Anderson (Australian politician): Political career

 In a first initiative for the Nationals, Anderson was endorsed following a plebiscite where 4,293 local people voted from a pre-selected field of four candidates.
 The vote was open to members of the Nationals and the general community, voting at eight polling stations in the electorate, open to anyone on the NSW electoral roll.
 Anderson defeated James Treloar, the local mayor, on preferences.

 At the March 2011 elections, Anderson was elected Member for Tamworth and received a swing of 14.7 points, defeating the sitting independent Peter Draper, winning 57.8 per cent of the vote on a two-party-preferred basis.
 Following the 2019 state election, Anderson was sworn in as the Minister for Better Regulation and Innovation in the second Berejiklian ministry, with effect from 2 April 2019.
 Following Berejiklian's resignation as Premier, the election of Dominic Perrottet as Liberal leader, and a subsequent rearrangement of the Perrottet ministry, Anderson was sworn in as Minister for Lands and Water and Minister for Hospitality and Racing on 21 December 2021.
 On 9 June 2023, Anderson was granted retention of The Honourable title by the Governor for life, for having served as a Member of the Executive Council for more than three years.

-On 18 November 2025, following the resignation of leader Dugald Saunders, Anderson won the deputy leadership alongside Gurmesh Singh as leader.
+On 18 November 2025, following the resignation of Dugald Saunders, Anderson was elected deputy leader of the NSW National Party alongside Gurmesh Singh’s election as leader.